GateScheduleConfiguratorBase

 simple module

-This module serves as a basis for gate scheduling configurator modules.
+Serves as a basis for gate scheduling configurator modules.
 It provides methods for derived modules to easily extract the input parameters from the network topology and also to carry out the actual configuration of the resulting schedule.
-The schedule is automatically configured in all of the PeriodicGate submodules of all queue submodules in the network interface MAC layer submodules.
+The schedule is automatically configured in all of the ~PeriodicGate submodules of all queue submodules in the network interface MAC layer submodules.
 Besides, the application start offsets are also configured.
 This allows the derived modules to focus on the implementation of the actual scheduling algorithm.

 The configuration is an array of objects where each object describes a packet flow through the network.